openhab/org.openhab.binding.zwave/doc/wink/siren_0_0.md

 ### Parameter 6: Secondary Notification Sound

 Secondary Notification Sound
-If Parameter 7 is set to 02, the Siren will play a secondary chime sound instead of the main alarm.
+<p&gtIf Parameter 7 is set to 02, the Siren will play a secondary chime sound instead of the main alarm.
 The Siren offers ten different sounds to use as the Chime (secondary) notification.
-This parameter sets the Chime (secondary) notification sound.
+This parameter sets the Chime (secondary) notification sound.</p&gt
 The following option values may be configured -:

 | Value  | Description |